How It Works

 • node pipeline: per-node transform and converter execution path.

-• converter spec: instruction for extracting observable feature/target slices.
+• converter spec: instruction for extracting observable feature slices.

 • shift runtime params: resolved graph/mechanism/noise drift controls.